 It also deals with search relevancy.
 Including LSI keywords with main keywords is SEO friendly.
 In earlier days, search engines used exact search query to get results.
 With this, search engines were not giving accurate results.
 Now, search engines analyze the meanings of the search queries.
 The content synonymically linked to the search query, are also returned.
 Google mainly carried out this to fight spammers trying to cheat the search engine by using keyword stuffing.

 What are LSI keywords?

-Take an example.
 The term “PS” has different meanings in Google like PlayStation, Photoshop, and so on.
 Google gets results based on the keywords you have used after the term “PS”.
 Consider an example, where I search for “ps image size”.
-Google came to know the term “ps” in this context refers to Photoshop.
+Google comes to know that the term “ps” in this context refers to Photoshop.
 Because I have used “image size” in front of it.
 Now Google searches all the content containing the terms Photoshop and image size, both.

 By doing this, it can get what the user is trying to search.
 This is a part of Google's LSI algorithm.